MrBackwoods/DiaryPlusPlus/README.md

 # DiaryPlusPlus
-Little diary console C++ app to demonstrate usage of SQLite
+Little diary app to demonstrate usage of SQLite